 - Outgoing mail server (SMTP).
 To send messages by using the built-in mail client, it is necessary to have access to a computer running an SMTP (Simple Mail Transfer Protocol) server.
 All outgoing messages are first sent to the SMTP server, which in its turn delivers them to the required recipients.
-The address may be represented as a traditional Internet host name (e.g.: mail.com) or as an IP numeric address (e.g. xxx.xxx.xxx.xxx). - □ User e-mail address.
-Specify an e-mail address that has been assigned by the Internet Service Provider or organization's e-mail administrator. - □ My outgoing server requires authentication.
+The address may be represented as a traditional Internet host name (e.g.: mail.com) or as an IP numeric address (e.g. xxx.xxx.xxx). - User e-mail address.
+Specify an e-mail address that has been assigned by the Internet Service Provider or organization's e-mail administrator. - My outgoing server requires authentication.
 Activate the option to allow the program to make authentication on the server before sending messages. - User name.
 Enter the name that will be used to log in to the e-mail account. - Password.
-Enter the password that will be used to access the mail server. - Send e-mail notification on apply.
-Specify an e-mail to send notifications on the carried out operations. - Send mail in HTML format.
-Activate the option to create messages in the HTML format instead of plain text. - Send complete report after applying operations.
-Activate the option to create an in-depth report on the carried out operations and send it after performing the last operation. - Send graphical view of the disk sub-system before and after apply.
-Activate the option to allow the program to attach two pictures of the disk layout made before and after the operation is completed.
+Enter the password that will be used to access the mail server.